Loading...

 IPL

-They procure everything from South African citrus fruits, to British strawberries, Australian Chardonnay, to Kenyan flowers.
-The team work closely with farmers and suppliers to ensure products meet customer demands, providing freshness and great quality for the best price.
+Products are sourced from all over the world, allowing IPL develops long term relationships with growers and suppliers.
+The team work closely with farmers to ensure our products meet customer demands, providing freshness and great quality for the best price.

 GEC